About Me

 Background

 Hi all!
-My name is Alexa Anderson, and I'm a third-year PhD candidate at the Institute for Astronomy at the University of Hawai'i at Mānoa.
+My name is Alexa Anderson, and I'm a fifth-year PhD candidate at the Institute for Astronomy at the University of Hawai'i at Mānoa.
 Though I was born in Tokyo, Japan, I grew up in the town of Kailua, Hawai'i.
 Later, I moved to New Haven to complete my undergraduate degree in Astrophysics at Yale University.
 When I'm not doing astronomy, you can probably find me eating some of the great food that Hawai'i has to offer or watching movies.

 Education